basf/metis-backend/README.md

 `metis-bff` shoult be available at `http://localhost:3000/`

 For development you can start services with overrides.
-For example, if you want start `metis-backend` in dev mode, run
-`docker-compose -f compose.yml -f compose.dev-backend.yml up`.
+For example, if you want, start `metis-backend` in dev mode, run `docker-compose -f compose.yml -f compose.dev-backend.yml up`.
-If you want start `metis-bff` in dev mode, run `docker-compose -f compose.yml -f compose.dev-bff.yml up`.
+If you want, start `metis-bff` in dev mode, run `docker-compose -f compose.yml -f compose.dev-bff.yml up`.
 You can combine modes:
 `docker-compose -f compose.yml -f compose.dev-backend.yml -f compose.dev-bff.yml up`.